 2D motion graphics and brand animation

 This is the most common style used by Melbourne organisations.
-It incorporates brand colours, typography, and custom illustrations.
+It incorporates brand colours, typography, and custom illustrations, making it useful for explainers, staff communication, software videos, and public information campaigns.

 Typical cost for a 60 to 90-second video: